paulmelis/blender-julia-test/readme.md

 But still, at the default `Levels Viewport` of 1 the number of vertices and faces in the subdivided model is exactly the same for the two cases.

-The Julia case is computed **almost 11x faster** and uses significantly less memory (again, the latter may be caused by extra things the subsurf modifier stores).
+The Julia case is computed **more than 9x faster** and uses significantly less memory (again, the latter may be caused by extra things the subsurf modifier stores).

+Note that when the Julia code is first executed from Blender it might take quite a bit of time, due to Julia's on-demand code compilation.
+Subsequent runs of the code, including after editing the Julia source files, will be much faster as the compiled code is cached.

+* There does seem to be quite a bit of variance in the total time spent over different runs, don't really know where that is coming from.
+But the reported time spent on the subdivision in Julia stays below 400ms in most cases, with the variance apparently coming from the Blender-Julia boundary.

 ## Optimization